 Open access publishing allows unrestricted use, distribution and reproduction of an article in any medium, provided that the original work is properly cited and due credit is given to authors and original publisher.

-Full-text of all articles published in International Journal of Surgery and Medicine is available online, worldwide, free of charge, immediately on publication.
-Readers can view, download, print, and redistribute any article without a subscription, enabling a much greater distribution of an author's work.
-This translates into increased impact of the authors published work.
+Full-text of all articles published in the International Journal of Surgery and Medicine is available online, worldwide, free of charge, immediately on publication.
+Readers can view, download, print, and redistribute any article without a subscription, enabling much greater distribution of an author's work.
+This translates into an increased impact on the authors published work.

-The payment can be made by Western Union, Credit/Debit Card, Bank or PayPal.
-The details about how to make the payment will be sent to you after the manuscript has been peer reviewed and accepted for publication.
+The payment can be made by Credit/Debit Card, Bank or PayPal.
+We have bank accounts in EUR, USD, TRY, GBP, AUD, RON.
+The details about how to make the payment will be sent to you after the manuscript has been peer-reviewed and accepted for publication.